 I guess we lived more dangerously in those days.

-Thin chocolate, minty wafers dipped in chocolate?
-What’s to love about that!
+Thin chocolate, minty wafer cookies dipped in chocolate?
+What’s NOT to love about that!

-I expected these cookies would be a chore to make, but I found the process to be actually kind of enjoyable.
+I expected this thin mint cookie recipe would be a chore to make, but I found the process to be actually kind of enjoyable.